-Before her PhD, Natalie was a lawyer and the Head of Legal Department of the domestic violence refuge in Jerusalem, Israel, representing women in civil and religious courts and advocating for legislative and policy change.
+Before her PhD Natalie was a lawyer and head of legal department of a domestic violence refuge for women in Israel, representing women in legal proceedings and advocation for legislation and policy changes in a national level.

 Natalie Ohana, Beyond Words: Breaking the Boundaries of Legal Language, Feminists@Law, 6(1), 2016